This page is under construction. We will be making updates to the content for incoming students as we approach the Summer 2018 program.

 NYU GSTEM is a part of NYU’s second six-week summer session.
 If a student decides to drop a course and/or withdraw from NYU GSTEM, any refunds for which the student may be eligible will be disbursed in accordance with the refund schedule set by the NYU Office of the Bursar.

-GSTEM is a non-credit bearing program at NYU, graded on a pass/fail basis.
-All students who successfully complete the program will receive a grade of P (for “Pass”).
+GSTEM is a non-credit bearing program at NYU, and students receive a final letter grade based on the requirements of the program as discussed on the first day.
+All students who successfully complete the program receive a final letter grade.
 Students may view their final program grade on Albert, in the Student Services Center, via NYUHome.
 It usually takes approximately two weeks for the final grade to be posted online.

 Once a final grade is posted, students may order an official NYU transcript through the NYU Registrar listing their participation and grade in the program.
 Academic transcripts are not automatically sent to students at the end of NYU GSTEM.
 Instructions for ordering a transcript via Albert or directly through the Registrar are online.